Accountpage-sys/Accountpage-sys.github.io/README.md

    - Go to your repository on GitHub
    - Navigate to **Settings** > **Pages**
    - Under "Source", select **"GitHub Actions"** (not "Deploy from a branch")
+   - **Important**: If you see "pages-build-deployment" workflow, it means Pages is set to deploy from a branch.
+Change it to "GitHub Actions" to use our custom workflow.
    - Save the settings

 2. **Add Environment Variables**: